neilhwatson/www.watson-wilson.ca/blog/2011/03/08/cfengine-tutorial/index.md

 file location and the source server.
 Notice the use of the global variables that were defined in promises.cf.

-The file cfbackup.cf file instructs Cfengine to make a failsafe backup of itself.
-Thus even if Cfengine becomes damaged there is still hope of automatic recovery.
+The file cfbackup.cf file instructs CFEngine to make a failsafe backup of itself.
+Thus even if CFEngine becomes damaged there is still hope of automatic recovery.

     1  bundle agent cfbackup {